J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-D.md

 ---

 ## 4a.
-Align reads to reference genome with STAR
+Align Reads to Reference Genome with STAR

 ```
 STAR --twopassMode Basic \